 The software is organized into:

 In the modules, you will find many tutorial examples that explain and showcase how MRST can be used to make general or fit-for-purpose simulators and workflow tools.
 Using MATLAB for reservoir simulation may seem strange at first, but most of the tools and simulators are quite efficient and can be applied to surprisingly large and complex models (several real data sets are supplied with the software).
 For more computationally challenging cases, we recommend using the open-source OPM Flow simulator from the Open Porous Media initiative.

-MRST has a large world-wide user base: the last releases each have more than 21.000 unique downloads.
+MRST has a large world-wide user base: altogether, the last releases have more than 25.000 unique downloads.
 If you have questions about the software, we encourage you to visit our user forum, which was launched in June 2016.
 We normally try to answer your post within a day or two, but sometimes it may take us a bit longer, e.g., during weekends or when we are approaching a deadline in one of the many research projects we run for various clients.

 If you use MRST to write a scientific publication, we request that you cite the MRST book or one of our overview papers: